openmobilehub/android-omh-maps/CONTRIBUTING.md

 ## Development

-For using the plugins for development locally, there are two approaches:
+For using the plugins for development locally, there are two approaches.

+### Using local modules in the project

+This scenario utilizes the local modules (subprojects) residing inside `packages/` to be used in place of dependencies so that between modifying the code in a plugin and running it in the sample app there is no need to publish to Maven.

+This project has been pre-configured with such conditional configuration that can be enabled as follows:

+- Via root project's `local.properties` (applies both to Android Studio and `gradlew`): add `useLocalProjects=true`
+- Via a CLI flag: `./gradlew -PuseLocalProjects=true ...`

-1. Using Maven Local
+### Using Maven Local
 This scenario includes primarily three things to be achieved compared to standard development scenario:

 - `repositories` need to include `mavenLocal()`
 - publishing needs to happen to maven local
 - signing needs to be disabled for publishing

-   This project has been preconfigured with such conditional configuration that can be enabled as follows:
+This project has been pre-configured with such conditional configuration that can be enabled as follows:

 - Via root project's `local.properties` (applies both to Android Studio and `gradlew`): add `useMavenLocal=true`
 - Via a CLI flag: `./gradlew -PuseMavenLocal=true ...`

-2. Using local modules in the project
-   This scenario utilizes the local modules (subprojects) residing inside `packages/` to be used in place of dependencies so that between modifying the code in a plugin and running it in the sample app there is no need to publish to Maven.

-   This project has been preconfigured with such conditional configuration that can be enabled as follows:

-   - Via root project's `local.properties` (applies both to Android Studio and `gradlew`): add `useLocalProjects=true`
-   - Via a CLI flag: `./gradlew -PuseLocalProjects=true ...`

-## Publishing
+Once you have made a change in any of the `packages/core`, `packages/core-google maps` or `packages/plugin-openstreetmap` modules, you must `publishToMavenLocal` in that module in order to see the changes.

+#### Publishing to Maven Local

+##### Step 1: Publish the plugins to Maven Local

-1. With Android Studio -> Gradle tab and run the `publishToMavenLocal` for modules: `packages > core`, `packages > plugin-googlemaps` and `packages > plugin-openstreetmap`:
+###### With Android Studio

+- Open the `Gradle` tab and run the `publishToMavenLocal` for modules: `packages > core`, `packages > plugin-googlemaps` and `packages > plugin-openstreetmap`:

 ![gradle-core](https://github.com/openmobilehub/omh-maps/assets/124717244/7a8aeb52-fcf2-4c8c-a0e8-e249e69b3fea)
 ![gradle-core-gms](https://github.com/openmobilehub/omh-maps/assets/124717244/e5a370d9-1429-4234-a884-b39a23c6dadb)